Socii

 Treaties known as foedus served as the basic template for Rome's settlement with the large array of tribes and city-states of the whole Italian peninsula.
-The confederacy had its origin in the foedus Cassianum ("Treaty of Cassius", 493 BC) signed by the fledgling Roman republic with its neighbouring Latin city-states shortly after the overthrow of the Roman monarchy in 510 BC.
+The confederacy had its origin in the foedus Cassianum ("Treaty of Cassius", 493 BC) signed by the fledgling Roman Republic with its neighbouring Latin city-states shortly after the overthrow of the Roman monarchy in 510 BC.
 This provided for mutual defence by the two parties on the basis of an equal contribution to the annual military levy, which was probably under Roman overall command.
 The terms of the treaty were probably more acceptable to the Latins than the previous type of Roman hegemony, that of the Tarquin kings, as the latter had probably required the payment of tribute and not a simple military obligation.

 In the fourth century BC, the original Latins were mostly granted Roman citizenship.
 But the terms of the foedus was extended to about 150 other tribes and city-states.
 When a state was defeated, a part of its territory would be annexed by Rome to provide land for Roman/Latin colonists.
 The latter, although Roman citizens, were required to give up their citizen rights on joining a colony, and accept the status of socii.
 This was in order that Latin colonies could act as "watchdogs" on the other socii in the allied military formations, the alae.
 The defeated state would be allowed to keep the rest of its territory in return for binding itself to Rome with an unequal foedus, one that would forge a state of perpetual military alliance with the Roman Republic.
-This would require the ally to "have the same friends and enemies as Rome", effectively prohibiting war against other socii and surrendering foreign policy to Rome.
+This would require the ally to "have the same friends and enemies as Rome", effectively prohibiting war against other socii and surrendering foreign policy to Rome; such a state retained its internal self-government but became in essence a protectorate.
 Beyond this, the central, and in most cases sole, obligation on the ally was to contribute to the confederate army, on demand, a number of fully equipped troops up to a specified maximum each year, to serve under Roman command.

 The Roman confederation had fully evolved by 264 BC and remained for 200 years the basis of the Roman military structure.
 From 338 to 88 BC, Roman legions were invariably accompanied on campaign by roughly the same numbers of confederated troops organised into two units called alae (literally "wings", as confederated troops would always be posted on the flanks of the Roman battle-line, with the Roman legions holding the centre).
 75% of a normal consular army's cavalry was supplied by the Italian socii.
 Although the socii provided around half the levies raised by Rome in any given year, they had no say in how those troops were used.
 Foreign policy and war were matters exclusively in the hands of the Roman consuls and the Roman Senate.